Ttanvi996/Multimodal-Image-Captioning-and-Assistive-Q-A-System/README.md

-This repository contains the complete pipeline for building a **Multimodal Image Captioning and Assistive Q&A System**, designed to generate textual descriptions from images and answer related questions.
-The system is particularly geared toward supporting **visually impaired users** by interpreting visual content through AI.
+This is the project pipeline for building a Multimodal Image Captioning and Assistive Q&A System, designed to generate textual descriptions from images and answer related questions.
+The system is particularly geared toward supporting visually impaired users by interpreting visual content through AI.

 Project Type : Deep Learning, Computer Vision, Natural Language Processing
 Core Tasks : Image Captioning, Visual Question Answering (VQA), Multimodal Understanding
-Dataset Used : [MS-COCO 2017
+Dataset Used : MS-COCO 2017

- Table of Contents
-  Project Overview
-  Dataset Description
-  Installation & Setup
-  Data Preprocessing
-  Model Architecture
-  Training Pipeline
-  Evaluation & Results
-  Future Work
-  Reference

 1) Project Overview

 The primary goal of this project is to build an intelligent multimodal system capable of understanding and describing visual content through natural language.
 Specifically, it aims to generate accurate and context-aware captions for images and enable users to interact with the system by asking questions about those images.This functionality has direct applications in accessibility tools for visually impaired individuals, automated content generation, smart surveillance, and human-computer interaction.
 The project combines computer vision and natural language processing techniques to bridge the gap between visual understanding and language generation.

-Dataset Description:  MS-COCO 2017
+2) Dataset Description:  MS-COCO 2017
 Images: 118,000+ training images (`train2017`)
 Annotations : Over 414,000 captions
 Format : Each image is associated with 5 human-written captions.